ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 }
 ```

-The first rule encourages the browser to break lines on words rather than insert hyphens and “…will only create a break if an entire word cannot be placed on its own line without overflowing...” - As per the [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-wrap).
+The first rule encourages the browser to break lines on words rather than insert hyphens, and “…will only create a break if an entire word cannot be placed on its own line without overflowing...” - As per the [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-wrap).
 This - in my opinion - is a stylistic choice rather than a *must-have*.

 The second rule above reduces the `line-height` of heading elements `<h1>`, `<h2>`, and `<h3>`.
 As per the [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height#accessibility_concerns), only the *main paragraph content* must have a `line-height` of 1.5.
 While still maintaining accessibility, headings may have a slightly smaller `line-height` as the larger font sizes associated with them create more white space, thus possibly leading to header lines being spread too far apart.